 What do I do after I receive my ticket?

-We would always suggest contacting an attorney.
+We would always suggest contacting a Missouri speeding ticket attorney.
 Make sure you do so immediately and have the ticket available during the consultation.
-The attorney will need to know where you received your ticket, what the charge was, and whether it was sent to the FCC or the local government.
+The Missouri speeding ticket attorney will need to know where you received your Missouri speeding ticket, what the charge was, and what your goals are.
 They will also want to know more about your background.
-Be honest, lying to your attorney about past tickets will only hurt you.
+Be honest, lying to your Missouri speeding ticket attorney about past tickets will only hurt you.
 We may be able to do something about a ticket we know about, but we are helpless against the surprise tickets the prosecutor brings up.

 Every situation is different, but if you plan to fight a ticket having an attorney is a must.
 Just remember that you may be directed to contact local counsel in these cases and the cost of the litigation greatly increases.
 Most cases never make it to trial because the cost to beat the ticket is almost always less than the effects a plea agreement will have on the driver.